gaborbernat/algo-notes/problem_solutions/weighted_random_distribution.md

 Let's talk about precision or number of decimal spaces of weight value.
 The first thing we need to do is to uniform all the value into integer.
 Why we need to do this?
-That is because our random number generated is ususally integer, if we'd like to use this integer random value to pick element, we have to either translate the random number to decimal or translate the weight value into integer.
+That is because our random number generated is usually integer, if we'd like to use this integer random value to pick element, we have to either translate the random number to decimal or translate the weight value into integer.